rkyzk/ecopost/README.md

 #### Testing Features
 As preparatory steps,
 1. create a user with username "testuser" and a password "gR48NmYr1" (leave the email blank)
-2. Log in as "testuser"
+2. Sign in as "testuser"
 3. make 10 posts with the following field values:
 title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10
 content: (for all of them): test content